kkotorov/dovenet-ui/README.md

 # 🕊️ Pigeon Management Frontend

 This project is the **frontend** for a pigeon management system — a web application designed to manage pigeon data such as ring numbers, names, parents, pedigrees, and user settings.
-It connects to a backend API (built separately) to provide full CRUD operations, authentication, and PDF pedigree generation.
+It connects to a backend API (built separately - https://github.com/kkotorov/dovenet) to provide full CRUD operations, authentication, and PDF pedigree generation.

 ---